Ground

 The image below shows

-configuration of steel reinforcement within a concrete chimney stack
+configuration of rebar reinforcement within a concrete chimney stack at a UK refinery.

 Applications:-

-- Concrete chimney
+Concrete chimney inspection

-- Tunnel lining inspections
+Tunnel lining inspections - lining defects and voids

-- Forensics
+Forensics